BeldieSorin/Engineering-Relaunch-Plan/README.md

-# Engineering-Relaunch-Plan
-A guided month-long syllabus to rebuild engineering mastery with integrated math and simulation.
-Designed for self-paced, practical relearning.

 # 🚀 Engineering Relaunch Study Plan (Month 1)

 A guided month-long syllabus to rebuild engineering mastery with integrated math and simulation.
 Designed for self-paced, practical relearning.